 Kids, therefore, have sensory issues on certain foods, which affect their ability to eat them.
-This needs parents to understand their kids and to introduce foods that appeal to them.
-So if your kids cannot handle rice, but they are okay with greens and potatoes, you may want to stick to these.
+This requires parents to understand their kids and to introduce foods that appeal to them.
+So if your children cannot handle rice, but they are okay with greens and potatoes, you may want to stick to these.
 Then you evaluate any varieties they can get along with.

 It is also important to consider feeding therapy for your kids.
-Some kids have seen tremendous change and developed healthier eating habits and patterns after visiting therapy.
+Some children have seen tremendous change and developed healthier eating habits and patterns after visiting therapy.
 Therapy will help those kids with difficulty in swallowing, chewing, and gagging on certain foods.
-Help your kids by checking treatment for issues they have with certain foods.
+Help your children by checking treatment for issues they have with certain foods.